D-a-rt/d-art.fixed-price/README.md

 ### RevokeSale

-The `RevokeSale` entrypoint is responsible to delete a sale.
+The `RevokeSale` entrypoint is responsible to remove a sale.

 ``` ocaml